 Since its inception in late 2017, it’s safe to say that Gucci’s inaugural home decor line has made quite the splash in the design world.
 True to the brand’s iconic aesthetic, and under the creative direction of Alessandro Michele, the collections have come to embody the bold patterns and unapologetic use of color Gucci is so well known for.

-And while we can go on (and on) about the various other items available in the line, there is one standout piece that is making it out in its own right.
+And while we can go on (and on) about the various other items available in the line, there is one standout piece that is making it out in its own right: wallpaper.
 It’s every bit as colorful as one would come to expect.
 Playful and cheeky yet somehow elegantly refined, its elevated aesthetic is the result of a pairing Gucci has so masterfully devised.

-If you have yet to guess, we are, of course, talking about the wallpaper.
 Gucci’s Heron print wallpaper is one that skews outside of the ordinary and yet manages to maintain an attainable quality.
 Set against a saturated background of an earthy-blush tone, the print depicts a pairing of herons and dragonflies, illustrated with vibrant pops of red and a subtle off-white for contrast.

 View this post on Instagram